SkyBlueRW/VIX/README.md

 # Vix

-For Vix calculation (volatility index)
+VIX - its intuition, calculation and adjustment

 ## Intro